Agriculture in the United Kingdom: The Second World War

 Before the Second World War started, Britain imported 55 million tons of food a year.
 By the end of 1939, this had dropped to 12 million.

-Farm output in terms of grains rose somewhat during the three years from 1938/1939.
+Grain output rose somewhat during the three years from 1938/1939.
 Wheat and barley figures increased by two thirds and potatoes doubled.
 Livestock production was static or fell.
 Cattle were static and sheep numbers dropped.
-Large increases in farm income were effected by direct payments (after the War becoming deficiency payments covering the gap between average farm prices and levels guaranteed for 11 products).Farm incomes in this three year period accordingly tripled.
+Large increases in farm income were effected by direct payments (after the War becoming deficiency payments covering the gap between average farm prices and levels guaranteed for 11 products).
+Farm incomes in this three year period accordingly tripled.

 1942 in Kensington in regularly bombed Central London.
 Here a fashionably dressed lady and her soldier friend attend to an allotment to supplement scarce food rations.
 This was part of the Dig for Victory campaign.

 Food rationing was introduced at the start of 1940.
 It did not completely end until July 1954.
-The government tried to encourage people to grow their own food in victory gardens, and householders were encouraged to keep rabbits and chickens for the table.
+The government encouraged people to grow their own food in victory gardens, and householders were encouraged to keep rabbits and chickens for the table.
 There were 1.5 million allotments by 1943.
 Potatoes became "the food of the war".
 Because so many men had been conscripted into the army, women were drafted in to work the land; they were called the Women's Land Army, or less formally, "land girls".

 Famously, the government responded to a temporary wartime oversupply of carrots by suggesting that the RAF's exceptional night-flying was due to eating carotene.
 The ruse worked: consumption of carrots increased sharply because people thought carrots might help them see in the blackout, thus taking the pressure off other food supplies.
 But with so much of the agricultural labour force fighting, pressure on food supplies worldwide increased throughout the war.
 The government estimated that in 1945 world meat consumption would exceed supply by 1.8 million tons and that only wheat would be "available in abundance".
 The Prime Minister suggested that if necessary, food supplies could take priority over supplies for the military, and considered the possibility of famine in the occupied territories after the war.